 To provide you with the best experience, cookies are used on this site.
 Find out more here.

-The Garden Theatre Festival is returning to Bath for its 5th year, and this time it's got an exciting new look!
+The Garden Theatre Festival is returning to Bath for its sixth year!

 Enjoy witty storytelling, laugh-out-loud comedy, and plenty of live music.
 Picture yourself sipping a refreshing drink under a warm sunset, all while enjoying the relaxed atmosphere at Bath's very own open-air theatre festival.